Online safety for children: a guide to protecting your kids online

 Yet it’s utterly essential to modern life, and this causes a real headache for parents.
 The internet is an invaluable research tool for homework, among many other things, and denying children access because you’re concerned about what they might be seeing is a step too far.

 The best option for parents is to learn how to control access and educate themselves and their kids about the dangers.
-Then you’re not relying on a government IT project, you’ll know exactly what your kids are up to, and you can leave this ISP level filter disabled so it doesn’t interfere with your own internet usage.
+Then you’ll know exactly what your kids are up to and you can leave this ISP level filter disabled so it doesn’t interfere with your own internet usage.

 Basic safety tips